Powerlevel9k/powerlevel9k/README.md

 You can check out some other users' configurations in our wiki: [Show Off Your Config](https://github.com/bhilburn/powerlevel9k/wiki/Show-Off-Your-Config).
-Bare in mind that the configurations might be for older versions of powerlevel9k and might not work properly with the latest version of powerlevel9k.
+Bear in mind that the configurations might be for older versions of powerlevel9k and might not work properly with the latest version of powerlevel9k.

 There are a number of Powerline ZSH themes available, now.
 The developers of